Glossary

 Storage mass

-A cost model intended to make UTXO/state growth pay for the burden it creates.
+A cost model that makes UTXO/state growth pay for the burden it puts on the network.

 Sompi

 The smallest unit of KAS.
 One KAS equals 100,000,000 sompi.
-APIs often return amounts as strings so software does not lose precision.
+APIs return amounts as strings so software doesn't lose precision.

 Hosted API

 An API run by a provider outside your own node or indexer.
-Useful for quick reads and prototypes; production apps need key handling, rate-limit handling, and a reliability plan.
+Fine for quick reads and prototypes; production apps need key handling, rate-limit handling, and a reliability plan.

 API key

-A credential sent with hosted API requests, usually in a header such as x-api-key.
+A credential sent with hosted API requests, usually in a header like x-api-key.
 Keep it out of client-side code and public repos.

 Rate limit